shanayw22/mars_hotel/README.md

 🌍 Deployed Version:

 The application is also available to view and test live!
-Check it out on Heroku or the platform of your choice.
+Check it out [here](https://marshotel-b0fe38b2ef9c.herokuapp.com/stage1).

 🌠 Visit the Mars Application Form (Live Demo)